 Through affiliate marketing food bloggers usually get paid on a pay per click basis, pay per sale basis, or pay per lead basis.
-Before coming down to discussing the top 10 best affiliate programs for food blogs in 2020, let’s take a look at each payment method.
+Before coming down to discussing the top 10 best affiliate programs for food blogs, let’s take a look at each payment method.

 - Pay Per Click – PPC is one of the most popular methods of earning money online.
 Under this method, whenever a visitor clicks on the link referring to the merchant’s page, the affiliate gets paid for referral irrespective of the purchase being made.

 - Pay Per Sale – As evident by its name, under the pay per sale method, the affiliate earns money after a sale is done.
 Therefore, once the visitor makes a purchase from the merchant’s site, the affiliate is paid a percentage of the sale.